 CNN could not independently verify the authenticity of the videos, nor the identity of the man in them.

-"If he is who people think he is, the U.S. would be in contact with the person," a CIA official said last month.
+"If he is who people think he is, the U.S. would be in contact with the person," the official said.

 And if he were being held against his will, "how would he have been able to produce any of the videos?" the official said.